readthedocs/readthedocs.org/docs/builds.rst

 When we build your documentation, we run `sphinx-build -b html . _build/html`, where `html` would be replaced with the correct backend.
 We also create man pages and pdf's automatically based on your project.

 Then these files are rsync'd across to our application servers from the build server.
 Once on the application servers, they are served from nginx and then cached in Varnish for a week.
-This varnish cache is pro-actively purged whenever a new version of your docs are built.
+This Varnish cache is pro-actively purged whenever a new version of your docs are built.

 An example in code::